cmacdonell/2014-07-10-epl/lessons/swc-librarians/circ-card.md

 While this example may seem simple or not a real world situation, the concepts here, in particular working with files that contain columns of information, translate to almost any data format that can be represented in plain-text files.
 Recall that a spreadsheet is just columns of data organized in lines.
-Processing a file